 Xenodu systems are being utilised by the NHS (National Health Service, UK) with custom-designed interactive virtual environments to assist cognitive behavioural therapy (CBT) for

 anxiety disorders and learning disabilities.

-This involves a long-term research and development project in partnership with The University of East Anglia and Norfolk & Suffolk NHS as well as other research partners.
+This ongoing collaboration has involved long-term research and development projects in partnership with The University of East Anglia and Norfolk & Suffolk NHS as well as other academic research partners and NHS Trusts.

 Drawing on collaboration with multiple disciplines from Psychology, Video Production, Computer Science, Electrical Engineering and Human-Computer Interface Design this project aims to investigate feasibility and effectiveness of a novel computer-based system for psychological therapy.

 The Psychology of Social Networking Vol. 2 - Virtual Environments With Chroma-Keying Video Capture In Psychological Therapy (Gega L. et al. 2015)